ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 The ISO template is a type of template that is reserved for ISOs that can be used to start a virtual server instance.
 ISO templates are available in two versions: public and private.
 Public ISO templates are preconfigured templates that are provided by {{site.data.keyword.BluSoftlayer_notm}} and can be used by any customer.
 Private ISO templates are created by importing an image of an ISO stored on an {{site.data.keyword.objectstorageshort}} account.
 In order for an ISO to be imported to the Image Templates screen, the ISO must be bootable.

 {{site.data.keyword.BluSoftlayer_notm}} supported operating systems can be used only to load an ISO template onto an instance.
-For more information, see [Supported Operating Systems](/docs/bare-metal?topic=bare-metal-about-software&locale=en#supported-operating-systems-for-ibm-cloud-virtual-servers){: external}.
+For more information, see [Lifecycle for operating systems and add-ons](/docs/bare-metal?topic=bare-metal-product-lifecycle-classic).
 {: tip}

 ## What is the difference between a public image and a private image?
 {: #what-is-the-difference-between-a-public-image-and-a-private-image-}
 {: faq}

 A public image is an image that can be viewed and applied to a new virtual server by any {{site.data.keyword.BluSoftlayer_notm}} user. {{site.data.keyword.BluSoftlayer_notm}} currently creates public images as a solution for configuration options on different devices.
 You can also make images public and available to any user.
 A private image is an image that can be viewed only by authorized users.
-Authorized users default to any user on your account; however, images also can be shared between multiple accounts by updating the sharing options in the {{site.data.keyword.cloud_notm}} console.
+Authorized users default to any user on your account; however, images can also be shared between multiple accounts by updating the sharing options in the {{site.data.keyword.cloud_notm}} console.

 ## Can I capture and deploy virtual servers with my self-managed hypervisor?
 {: #can-i-capture-and-deploy-virtual-servers-with-my-self-managed-hypervisor-}